 Coco Beach Club

-While not opening until late 2019, the Coco Beach Club promises to be an exclusive enclave on the island.
+Recently opened, the Coco Beach Club is an exclusive enclave on the island.
 The most notable feature is a group of over-the-water cabanas, a first for the Bahamas.
 There is also a clubhouse featuring a restaurant and infinity pool for guests.

 If you want something a little more active on the beach, the South Beach might be your destination.
 It will feature volleyball, basketball, kayaking, paddle boarding… and even Zorbing (the big inflatable ball that you climb inside).
-Or you can just hang out in a teepee on the beach.
+Or you can just hang out on the beach.

 Perfect Day at CocoCay Price List